Oyu Tolgoi mine: Environmental impact

 Oyu Tolgoi mine is located in one of the driest areas in Mongolia.
-Rainfall in the desert area ranges between zero and 50mm per year.
+Rainfall in the desert area ranges between zero and 50 mm per year.
 It is estimated that the water demand will triple in the coming two decades mainly due to mineral exploitation in the area.
 Herders worry that Oyu Tolgoi is draining the region's water supply, since it uses more than a billion gallons of water a month.
 In addition, there is a substantial risk of acid rock drainage from the mine, from tailings storage facilities and from any overburden or waste rock stored on the surface and not deposited back into the mine.

 South Gobi is also a critical habitat for at least six endangered and threatened species found nowhere else in the world.
 Two protected areas are located in close proximity to Oyu Tolgoi and are included in the mine's area of impact.
 In order to compensate for the loss of habitat, a biodiversity offset strategy has been released, however the NGOs are not convinced.
 They are stressing that company did not consider avoiding, minimizing or mitigating the damage and went directly to offsetting.
 They urge the company to develop a strong, detailed, long-term species conservation and habitat protection plan, including a rigorous monitoring strategy.
 They are of the opinion that the current mitigation strategies described in the ESIA are too general and are not based on empirical data.
 Consequently, the offset strategy presented by the company can be called into question.

 Social impact

 Mongolia's Southern and Central Zones occupy terrain traditionally used by nomadic herdsmen.
 Diverting already scarce water resources to mining could jeopardize their livelihoods.
-In harsh conditions of Gobi desert herders have a very specific way of organizing summer pasture and its rotation, access to water, hay collection and hay storage.
+In the harsh conditions of the Gobi desert, herders have a very specific way of organizing summer pasture and its rotation, access to water, hay collection and hay storage.
 Any changes to these unique practises hamper the livelihoods of nomads.
 Steel fence that surrounds the gaping mine blocks traditional herding corridors and makes it difficult for the herd animals to find water.
 Roads constructed by the mine owners present additional barriers to animals.

 Some Mongolian herders forced to resettle because of the Oyu Tolgoi expansion have experienced herd loss.
 They were forced to move to inferior locations without adequate time to select spots that would protect their animals from harsh winter storms.
 The minimal assistance provided at the time of resettlement was not sufficient.
 Furthermore, they were forced to accept inadequate compensation based on their location in proximity to the mine, rather than the size of pasture taken away from them.